grackle-project/grackle/CONTRIBUTING.rst

    $ cd grackle

-Verify that you are on the master branch of Grackle by running:
+Verify that you are on the main branch of Grackle by running:

 .. code-block:: bash

    $ git branch

-If you're not on the master branch, you can get to it with:
+If you're not on the main branch, you can get to it with:

 .. code-block:: bash

-   $ git checkout master
+   $ git checkout main

 You can see any past state of the code by using the git log command.
 For example, the following command would show you the last 5 revisions